mchmdirvan/address-book/README.md

 ## Description

-This repository is an apps to save address book of someone that important for us to communicate
+Address book is an application designed to store and manage contact information for important individuals in your network.
+It serves as a digital address book, allowing you to maintain essential communication details for professional and personal connections.

 ## Features